akshar-dave/cpica/README.md

 //This is a college project.

 ### *!!* Had some issues with github backup which resulted into losing the code.
 I've added the apk that's done until the NOTIFICATIONS part.
-Download link is added below *!!*
+Download link is added below.
+I might restart the app from scratch later. *!!*

 CPICA (Chimanbhai Patel Institute of Computer Applications)